dasayan05/rlx/README.md

 ## Introcution

-`rlx` is a Deep RL library built for *educational and research* purpose.
-Few months back, I was looking for a good library to get started with Deep Reinforement Learning (Deep RL).
-After a bit of searching, I found out that majority codebases are geared more towards reproduction of state-of-the-art algorithms on very specific tasks (e.g. Atari games etc.).
-Also, I noticed that different researchers/developers have their own standalone implementation of different RL algorithms with very different abstractions that make it difficult to adopt any one of them.
+`rlx` is a Deep RL library written on top of PyTorch & built for *educational and research* purpose.
+Majority of the libraries/codebases for Deep RL are geared more towards reproduction of state-of-the-art algorithms on very specific tasks (e.g. Atari games etc.), but `rlx` is NOT.
+It is supposed to be more expressive and modular.
+Rather than making RL algorithms as black-boxes, `rlx` adopts an API that tries to expose more granular operation to the users which makes writing new algorithms easier.
+It is also useful for implementing task specific engineering into a known algorithm (as we know RL is very sensitive to small implementation engineerings).

-I decided to start writing one myself on top of [PyTorch](https://pytorch.org/). `rlx` is supposed to
+Concisely, `rlx` is supposed to

 1. Be generic (i.e., can be adopted for any task at hand)
 2. Have modular lower-level components exposed to users
-3. Be easy to write new algorithms with the components it provides
+3. Be easy to implement new algorithms

-4. Have implementation of few most used algorithms as baselines
+For the sake of completeness, it also provides few popular algorithms as baseline (more to be added soon).
 Here's a basic example of PPO (with clipping) implementation with `rlx`

 ```
 base_rollout = agent(policy).episode(horizon) # sample an episode as a 'Rollout' object